Dogger Bank Wind Farm: Potential additional zones

-Dogger Bank Teesside
+Initial plans

 This section provides the historical context for the development of the Dogger Bank Wind Farm and the various name and design changes that have occurred since it was first proposed.

 Dogger Bank Teesside were intended to be the second and third stage of development of the Dogger Bank Zone.
 It was divided into two phases of development: Dogger Bank Teesside A & B and Dogger Bank Teesside C & D. These would connect to the National Grid at a substation in Redcar & Cleveland, Teesside.

 Dogger Bank Teesside A & B (Dogger Bank C and Sofia Offshore Wind Farm)

 Dogger Bank Teesside A & B comprised two wind farms, each generating up to 1.2 GW of electricity.
 Dogger Bank Teesside A lies 196 km from the shore and will cover an area of 560 km2.
 Dogger Bank Teesside B lies 165 km from the shore and will cover an area of 593 km2.
 Planning consent was granted for 400 turbines on 5 August 2015.
 Since 2017 SSE and Equinor own Dogger Bank Teesside A (renamed to Dogger Bank C), while Dogger Bank Teesside B was taken by Innogy and renamed Sofia Offshore Wind Farm.